 For daily visitors, you can park your car at the Three Moon picnic area to access the walks or drive to the Cania Lake picnic area to enjoy the beautiful views.

 2 WD Access

 Cania Gorge Tourist Park is located at the door of Cania Gorge National Park.
 The entrance to the park is right in the front.
 The park is run by Tony & Maries, friendly hosts that provide all information you want before going for walks.

-It is a quiet caravan park where you can bring your pet, dive in the pool and enjoy the nature.
+It is a quiet caravan park where you can bring your pet, dive in the pool and enjoy nature.

 Cania Gorge Holiday Park is located further in Cania Gorge National Park.
-You have to follow Cania Road, pass Cania Gorge Tourist Retreat and the Three Moons Picnic area, and two kilometres before Cania Lake you will find the park.
+You have to follow Cania Road, pass Cania Gorge Tourist Retreat and the Three Moons Picnic area, and two kilometers before Cania Lake you will find the park.

 The most interesting features of this caravan park are daily bird feeding (lorikeets, king parrots, and kookaburras), twin loop water slide to the pool, kayak and boat hire, outdoor movies played on Wednesday and Saturday, and in school holidays.

 Pets are not allowed due to many Eastern Grey Kangaroos and Pretty Faced Wallabies visiting the park during the day.
 At dusk, they may also be accompanied by Rufus Bettongs.